Ready to get more food from your garden?

 Eat food from your garden all year round!
 Preserving food doesn’t have to be difficult or take up a lot of time.
 And if you think canning is the only option – this book is for you!
 I’ll teach you how easy it can be to use your basement, fridge, and freezer instead.

-garlic planting in garden
+woman in vegetable garden

 Explore by Topic